+Source Term = MAR

+$$\times$$

-Source Term = $$MAR \times ARF \times RF \times DR \times LPF$$ where:
+ARF \times RF \times DR \times LPF

+where:
-MAR = The amount and form of radioactive material at risk of being released to the environment under accident conditions.

-ARF = The airborne release fraction reflecting the fraction of damaged MAR that becomes airborne as a result of the accident.

-RF = The respirable fraction reflecting the fraction of airborne radioactive material that is small enough to be inhaled by a human.

-DR = The damage ratio reflecting the fraction of MAR that is damaged in the accident and available for release to the environment.

-LPF = The leak path factor reflecting the fraction of respirable radioactive material that has a pathway out of the facility for dispersal in the environment.
+- MAR = The amount and form of radioactive material at risk of being released to the environment under accident conditions. - ARF = The airborne release fraction reflecting the fraction of damaged MAR that becomes airborne as a result of the accident. - RF = The respirable fraction reflecting the fraction of airborne radioactive material that is small enough to be inhaled by a human. - DR = The damage ratio reflecting the fraction of MAR that is damaged in the accident and available for release to the environment. - LPF = The leak path factor reflecting the fraction of respirable radioactive material that has a pathway out of the facility for dispersal in the environment.

-Radiological Accident: Natural Phenomena Initiator-Extremely Unlikely Earthquake with Subsequent Fire

-The earthquake accident scenario postulates a seismic event and seismically induced failure of interior walls.
-Combustible materials in the area are ignited, resulting in a fire that propagates areas of the facility that contain the largest quantity of plutonium metal.
+Radiological Accident: Natural Phenomena Initiator-Extremely Unlikely Earthquake with Subsequent Fire areas of the facility that contain the largest quantity of plutonium metal.
 The MAR for 80 pits per year includes 3,986 kilograms (8,788 pounds) metal, 8.4 kilograms (18.5 pounds) powder, and 5.6 kilograms (12.3 pounds) solution.
 The bounding seismic accident with fire conservatively assumes DR = 1.0, resulting in all the MAR to be affected by the fire.
 The collapsed walls cause a loss of confinement, resulting in an assumed LPF = 1.0.
-The airborne respirable release fraction is estimated to be ARF \times RF = 2.5 \times 10-4 (metal), 6 \times 10-5 (oxide), and 2 \times 10-3 (solution).
+The airborne respirable release fraction is estimated to be ARF × RF = 2.5×10^{-4} (metal), 6×10^{-5} (oxide), and 2×10^{-3} (solution).
 No credit is taken for the mitigating effects of safety systems, fire suppression efforts and equipment, plutonium cladding, the shipping containers, or the final building state (building collapse and rubble bed).
 The resulting source term for 80 pits per year is 1.0 kilograms (2.2 pounds) of plutonium metal, 0.0005 kilograms (0.0011 pounds) of plutonium oxide, and 0.011 kilograms (0.025 pounds) of plutonium solution.
 The accident frequency is estimated to be in the range of 1×10^{-6} to 1×10^{-4} per year, which includes the frequency of the initiating event (i.e., earthquake) and the frequency of following events that influence the impacts of the accident (e.g., subsequent fire, failure of mitigating safety systems [e.g., HVAC system with HEPA filters]).
-For the purpose of risk calculations, a conservative frequency of 1×10^{-4} per year is assumed (SRNS 2019).
+For the purpose of risk calculations, a conservative frequency of 1×10^{-4} per year is assumed (SRNS 2020).